ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

    cmake .. -DCMAKE_INSTALL_PREFIX=..
    make -j 4  >& build.out &

 The build will take a few minutes to complete.
+When it starts, a random number is printed to the console, and when it is done, a ``[1]+  Done`` message is printed to the console when you list the files in ``ufs-srweather-app/bin`` (``[1]+  Exit`` may indicate an error).
 Output from the build will be in the ``ufs-srweather-app/build/build.out`` file.
 When the build completes, you should see the forecast model executable ``ufs_model`` and several pre- and post-processing executables in the ``ufs-srweather-app/bin`` directory.
 These executables are described in :numref:`Table %s <ExecDescription>`.

 .. hint::

-   If you do not see a ``ufs-srweather-app/bin`` directory, wait a few more minutes for the build to complete.
+   If you see the build.out file, but there is no ``ufs-srweather-app/bin`` directory, wait a few more minutes for the build to complete.

 Download and Stage the Data
 ============================

 The SRW requires input files to run.
 These include static datasets, initial and boundary conditions files, and model configuration files.
 On Level 1 and 2 systems, the data required to run SRW tests are already available.
 For Level 3 and 4 systems, the data must be added.
-Detailed instructions on how to add the data can be found in the :doc:`Input and Output Files <InputOutputFiles>`, Section 3.
-Section 1 contains useful background information on the input files required by the SRW.
+Detailed instructions on how to add the data can be found in the :numref:`Section %s Downloading and Staging Input Data <DownloadingStagingInput>`. :numref:`Sections %s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW.

 .. _GenerateForecast: